1fish2/BBQTimer/README.md

   Switch to the time of day after a few minutes?
   To track the time: Upon ACTION_SCREEN_ON when there are lock screen widgets, register a Service to listen for ACTION_TIME_TICK.
 Unregister upon ACTION_SCREEN_OFF or when the last widget is removed.

-* Add unit tests.
+* Add a Settings dialog to pick {sound, vibrate, both, disable} for reminder alarms.

-* Refactor ApplicationState to use a (mostly) singleton instance.
+* Unit tests.
 * Add button actions (pause/resume/reset) to the notification area?
 * Add a large icon to the notification area: mdpi 64x64 px, hdpi 96x96 px, xhdpi 128x128 px, xxhpdi 192x192 px.